Bulk Meats

 How it works:

-• Reserve a whole or half cow or hog by placing a down payment through our website.
+2. Reserve a whole or half cow/hog by placing a down payment through our website.

-• We will contact you with the earliest available processing date.
+3. We will then reach out to you via a phone number or email with the earliest available processing date.

-• Processing can take anywhere from 2-3 weeks depending on the season.
-During this time, we will call you and go through what is called the cut sheet.
-This is where you get to customize your order to get exactly what you want!
+7. Let’s talk about cut sheets!!
+This is where you get to customize your order to get exactly what you want.
 Never ordered customized cuts of meat before?
-Not a problem, we will discuss all of the options with you and answer any questions you may have.
+Not a problem, either our processor(s) or us here at J&G can discuss all of the options with you and answer any questions you may have.

 Please contact us at any time, day or night, with questions or concerns.
+ALL feedback is good feedback in our opinion.
 We will answer you as soon as we are able.
 We value and appreciate each customer and we want to hear from you!

 Bulk Cow